 First, that it is like a wave

-that rolls across you standing in the lake
+that rolls across you standing there

-and sometimes lifts you a bit,
+and lifts you just a bit,

-so that your toes still touch the sand.
+so that your toes barely touch.

-Second, that it sometimes rolls out
+Second, that it rocks outward

-and tugs you softly that way, too.
+and pulls you softly that way, too.

 Third, it is like a wave

-that cartwheels right over you standing there
+that cartwheels right over you

 and shoves and topples you,